gklyne/annalist/documents/installing-annalist.md

 At this point, a browser can be directed to port 8000 (e.g. http://localhost:8000) of the Docker container host to interact with the Annlist system and data.

-Existing Analist collection data can be loaded into a new installation, before strarting the server.
+Existing Analist collection data can be loaded into a new installation, before starting the server.
 For example, an experimental Digital Music Object, which demonstrates several features of Annalist, can be loaded thus:

     cd /annalist_site/annalist_site/c/
     git clone https://github.com/gklyne/DMO_Experiment.git